 - If there are any nails that fall out during the launches, points will be subtracted.

 - Any splintering of wood during launches will earn a deduction.

 - Any wood or other part that breaks during the launches will result in a zero score.

 - The base of the trebuchet must be secured.
 I.E. it must not rotate during the firing.
-You may use weights to secure the base, or a stake that is pre-approved by maintenance so that the grass is not affected/LLM Maker Faire Supplied if requested.
+You may use weights to secure the base, or a stake that is pre-approved by maintenance so that the grass is not affected/Maker Faire Loma Linda Supplied if requested.